SAP-samples/btp-terraform-mooc-terra1/units/unit_3/lesson_2/README.md

 ### Setting the beta flag of the subaccount

-We want the dedcut the value of the beta flag depending on the stage.
+We want the deduct the value of the beta flag depending on the stage.
 We do that by adding another local value called `beta_enabled` to the `locals` block which not looks like this:

 ```terraform
 locals {